In my opinion, this is an undeniable YES!

-So What Is The Impact Of TV Upon Children?
+So What Is The Impact Of TV On Children?

 This issue has been debated in the literature for many years.
-Unfortunately, the debate is one that seems to have, as is often the case, created more confusion than is necessary.
+Unfortunately, the debate seems to have, as is often the case, created more confusion than is necessary.

-The facts are that violent TV programs have been shown to have several clear effects upon children.
-In particular, the bulk of TV viewing contains fantasies and cartoons where there is violence and fighting, and battles between good and evil.
+The facts are that violent TV programs have been shown to have several clear effects on children.
+In particular, the bulk of TV viewing contains fantasies and cartoons where there is violence and fighting and battles between good and evil.

-The results of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.
+The result of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.

 Finally, children are more likely to act out in aggressive and harmful ways.
 This is particularly the case when children are exposed to aggressive programming.